A Caveat and Affiliates

 If you do choose to use liquid or slow-release pellets or powder, pet stores sell special formulations made especially for ferns.
 Follow package directions carefully since overfertilization can damage fern foliage!
 A controlled release pellet will slowly provide nutrients for several months.

-If you wish to propagate more plants next year, increase the amount of fertilizer slightly between early spring and late summer.
+But, if you wish to propagate more plants next year, increase the amount of fertilizer slightly between early spring and late summer.
 This will have a positive effect on growth.
 However, if you are planning on dividing your Boston ferns into smaller pieces, do so during dormancy.
 You will see new growth has begun in spring.

 When growing indoors, remember that Boston fern needs bright light but not direct sunlight.
 A south-facing window with sheer curtains provides ideal conditions for successfully cultivated Boston ferns.